 The paths are constructed using a traditional method called stone pitching, which has been in use since Roman times.
 Individual stones are placed upright in the ground and stabilised by being packed tightly with smaller stones and soil.

 Once the path is constructed, the surrounding areas are landscaped, banks sloped and the whole area re-vegetated.

 How much does this cost?

-Every year we spend around £100,000 constructing and maintaining the footpath network in the central Brecon Beacons.
+Every year it costs around £100,000 in constructing and maintaining the footpath network in the central Brecon Beacons.

-This year with the increase in walkers, there is an urgent need to repair additional sections of footpath.
+In recent years, there’s been an increase in walkers so there’s an urgent need to repair additional sections of footpath.
 We’ve re-launched the Brecon Beacons fundraising appeal campaign to carry out this essential work in what may be the busiest tourist season ever in the Brecon Beacons.